Cherry-Labs/Peerage/README.md

 ### Peerage-Coll

+I need my RapidTree data to live on the stack(it allows me so much suff especially use of Copy).
+So I made peerage-coll.

 A dynamic list, like any dynamic list, I am using Rust arrays to hold the dat and it can be turned into an iterator as well (nothing spectial, I just created an iterator wrapper and implemented IntoIter.
 I will implement from iter too but there's already a function for that).
 The dynamic list (which I call "collection") has a macro (`coll!`) too, just like vec.

+The maximum length it can hold is `1024 * 16` but I don't need more than that, I doubt it will have more than 100 items.

 ### Peerage-RTree

 I have created this datatype for holding the room data and the Merkle DAG required called 'Rapid Tree'.
 Keep in mind that I am currenctly working  on it so it's not completed yet.

+Basically, it's B-Tree mixed wih some B+Tree mixed with some BTreeMap.

 ### Peerage-Macros